nickvrdev/doubles_cinema/README.md

 1) Clone this repository to a host which supports Laravel 8 https://laravel.com/docs/8.x/deployment#server-requirements

-2) Run `composer update` from the base directory to load all the required dependencies.
+2) Run `composer update` from the base directory to install all the required dependencies.

 3) Create a database on MySQL and update the .env DB connections details and while you're there you might as well give your website cinema a snazzy name